kaspernux/1000proxy/docs/api/API_DOCUMENTATION.md

 # API Documentation

 The 1000proxy API provides programmatic access to all system functionality including order management, user authentication, service provisioning, and administrative tasks.
+The API powers the modern, professional UI built with Livewire 3.x components and Heroicons integration.

 ## Base Information